TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-03-25-how-to-instantly-migrate-nette-tester-to-phpunit.md

 -(new ExpensiveObjectTest())->run();
 ```

-## How to Instantly Migrate from PhpSpec to PHPUnit?
+## How to Instantly Migrate from Nette\Tester to PHPUnit?

 ```bash
 composer require rector/rector --dev